noncoder000/Zilliqapooltools/README.md

 1) Automatically update nodes remotely upon software change (from windows) using plink/putty. ( I have included a modified launch_docker.sh that can be executed remotely, and curls your ip address for each node)
 2) Get your addr and private keys (from windows) using plink/putty.
-3) Update CMAX (miner.py & website miner.jinja2 and miner3.jinja2) mongodb to add new variables, and update them.
+3) Update CMAX (miner.py & website miner.jinja2 and miner3.jinja2) mongodb to add new variables (verified shares, last paid, total paid, bonuses, etc.), and update them.
-4) Automatically pay miners using nodejs and zilliqa-js every block if your using CMAX proxy.
+4) Automatically pay miners using nodejs and zilliqa-js every block if you're using CMAX proxy.
 Note** you need to install nodejs, and zilliqa-js on your proxy server.
 These are required to run the javascript.
 There are instruction here for zilliqa-js.